 |DSA members Glenn Scott, Julie Nitsch, and Claudia Corum.|

-By Bridget Tobin, Richard Croxdale, Glenn Scott, and Dale Webb
+By Bridget Tobin, Richard Croxdale, and Glenn Scott

 In a remarkable, unexpected down-ballot election victory in Austin, Texas, DSA member and Sanders campaign activist Julie Ann Nitsch won her runoff for Austin Community College (ACC) Board of Trustees on December 13th.